 At least, that's the short version.
-Let's try to expand that.
+Let's expand that a little.

 Born in a poor family, Hugo Chávez became Lieutenant Colonel, and was the leader of a socialist group on the Venezuelan army called "Bolivarian Revolutionary Movement 200", named after South American liberator Simón Bolívar.
 Disgusted by the politics of President Carlos Andrés Pérez, Chávez attempted to overthrow the government on two separate occasions in 1992.
 While the movement gained notoriety, both coups were quickly put down.

 Chávez was allowed to appear on television to explain his actions, and many poor Venezuelans identified with his ideals.
 He was sent to prison but was vindicated in 1993 when Pérez was convicted in a massive corruption scandal.
 Chávez was pardoned by President Rafael Caldera in 1994 and soon entered politics, much to the latter's regret.
 His group became a legitimate party, the Fifth Republic Movement (MVR), and in 1998 he ran successfully for the presidency.

 That's the prelude, now let's deal with the complex first act.

-After becoming president in 1999, Chávez set out to change the Venezuelan constitution, amending the powers of Congress and the judicial system.
+After becoming president in 1999, Chávez convened an assembly to change the Venezuelan constitution, amending the powers of Congress and the judicial system.
 As part of the new constitution, the country was renamed the Bolivarian Republic of Venezuela (it had been just the "Republic of Venezuela" since 1953).